Kit: Zimo MX649 with Minnow4 Speaker and SACC16 kit with 2x 330uF Tantalums for stay-alive

 Snip off the original PCB supports to give us more flush space for the decoder...

-as this would take up too much space.
-We split off BLUE (common positive) from the SACC16 input, via a resistor to the positive pad on
+joins as this would take up too much space.
+We split off BLUE (common positive) from the SACC16 input, via a resistor to the

-the B4's firebox lighting PCB.
-The 2 LEDs are controlled by AUX3/FA1 and AUX4/FA2 outputs on the decoder so we can control them
+positive pad on the B4's firebox lighting PCB.
+The 2 LEDs are controlled by AUX3/FA1 and AUX4/FA2 outputs on the decoder so we

 Now test, and a case of getting everything neat and balanced so that it does not interfere with the motor or fly-wheel.